Skip to Content

 Connecticut SNAP

-Connecticut SNAP is a nutrition program that helps individuals and families with little or no income buy and eat healthy food.
+Connecticut SNAP is a nutrition assistance program that helps low-income individuals and families afford the food they need for a healthier diet.

 Eligibility is limited to families with gross income not exceeding 200% of the federal poverty guidelines.
-That’s about $4,303 a month for a family of three to qualify.
+That’s about $4,442 a month for a family of three.

-The law requires all able-bodied SNAP recipients ages 18—50 living in non-exempt area to meet special work requirements.
-Otherwise, receipt of benefits is limited to no more than 3 months during a 36-month period.
+The law requires all able-bodied SNAP recipients ages 18–64 living in non-exempt area to meet specific work requirements 1 to continue receiving benefits beyond three months.

 FAQ